RESEARCH GRANTS IN THE ARTS: Program Description

 Projects supported under this program must include data analysis activities that occur during the period of performance, and can include either primary and/or secondary/archival data sources.
 We do not fund projects that focus exclusively on data acquisition.

-Primary data sources refer to research data or information that did not exist prior to the project and that 1) will be actively collected by the applicant during the period of performance and 2) is part of the project budget.
+Primary data sources refer to research data or information that did not exist prior to the project and that 1) will be actively collected by the applicant during the period of performance and 2) the costs are included in the project budget.

-Secondary/archival data sources refer to research data or information that was or will be actively collected outside of the period of performance and is not part of the project budget.
+Secondary/archival data sources refer to research data or information that was or will be actively collected outside of the period of performance and primary data collection is not included in the project budget.
 Examples of this might include an existing dataset or archival information that applicants plan to analyze under an NEA award.

 Data analysis may include quantitative, qualitative, and/or mixed-method approaches.
 Data sources may include, but are not limited to, surveys, censuses, biological or medical experiments, observations, interviews, focus groups, social media activity, administrative data, and transactional/financial data.
 Other examples of data sources include archived materials such as written documents, audio/video recordings, or photographs and images.